wuxxin/salt-shared/lab/preseed/README.md

 Debian/Ubuntu Preseed and Initrd Generator
 ==========================================

- A post-snowden network only access server setup generation tool to remotely install a server with fulldisk encryption in a secure way.
+ A network only access server setup generation tool to remotely install a server with fulldisk encryption in a secure way.

  Secondary Target: a customized automated ubuntu/debian machine install with advanced features.